Is your pantry ready to embrace your new flexitarian lifestyle?

 Coconut Milk – an essential to the flexitarian pantry.
 Goes well with vegetables, fish or meat.
 I prefer Light Coconut Milk.
 Perfect base for curries, flans, pudding etc…

-Tempeh – similar to tofu, tempeh has a textured and nutty flavor.
+Tempeh – similar to tofu, tempeh has a textured and nutty flavour.

 NUTS & SEEDS

-Pumpkin Seeds, Sunflower Seeds, Hemp Seeds, Sesame Seeds, Flax Seeds, Chia Seeds – loaded with minerals, essential fatty acids, proteins, fiber, antioxydants.
+Pumpkin Seeds, Sunflower Seeds, Hemp Seeds, Sesame Seeds, Flax Seeds, Chia Seeds – loaded with minerals, essential fatty acids, proteins, fibre, antioxidants.
 I keep a mixed jar and add them to smoothies, cereals, salads etc…

 GROW YOUR OWN HERBS